adah1972/json_schema_converter/README.md

 ### Alternative definitions

-Sometimes we may want one type to serve very diffent purposes for different kinds of outputs.
+Sometimes we may want one type to serve very different purposes for different kinds of outputs.
 E.g. we may want to use a string in [data URI scheme][6] in JSON data input, but also to store the data in a more efficient way in the database — MongoDB has a `binData` type